 - Endocarditis.
 The aortic valve may be damaged by endocarditis — an infection inside your heart that involves heart valves.

-- Disease.
-Other rare conditions can enlarge the aortic valve and lead to regurgitation, including Marfan syndrome, a connective tissue disease.
+- Other diseases.
+Other rare conditions can enlarge the aorta and aortic valve and lead to regurgitation, including Marfan syndrome, a connective tissue disease.
 Some autoimmune conditions, such as lupus, also can lead to aortic valve regurgitation.

 - Trauma.
 Damage to the aorta near the site of the aortic valve, such as damage from injury to your chest or from a tear in the aorta, also can cause backward flow of blood through the valve.